theharshgupta/urap-scrape/README.md

 ## Downloading the dependencies

 1. Download Chromedriver 76 or before (for Mac/Windows/Linux) [here](https://chromedriver.storage.googleapis.com/index.html?path=76.0.3809.126/)

     1. Unzip this, and make sure to add this to your project directory's root

+2. Install all the project dependencies from `requirements.txt`

 ### New York